Leland Castle: Historical background

-In 1848, Leland purchased a 40-acre site in New Rochelle overlooking Long Island Sound.
+In 1848, Leland purchased a 40-acre site in New Rochelle overlooking Long Island Sound, on land originally developed by New York businessman Norman White as a summer home in 1838.
 Like many successful New York businessmen, he took advantage of the railroads' development into the rural areas around New York and carefully planned a suburban enclave designed for graceful and stylish living.
 Famous for his well-run and fashionable Metropolitan Hotel in New York's theatre district, Leland's home became equally famous as he entertained there regularly.

 Leland retired in 1872 when his lease on the Metropolitan Hotel expired and was given to William A. "Boss" Tweed.
 He died later that same year deeply in debt and the mortgage on Castleview was foreclosed.
 The castle's new owner, the Manhattan Life Insurance Company, allowed Mrs. Leland and her children to continue living there until 1880.
 The home was then leased by the Queens County Hunt Club for use as an inn, and thus became known as "Castle Inn" for two years.

 In 1884, Adrian Iselin, Jr., a member of one of the Hunt Club families from Davenport Neck, purchased the castle and its surrounding acreage for the purpose of developing the land into a residential park.
-He paved surrounding streets, including Castle Place, put in gas lines and planted many trees, and soon the 40-acre original estate was diminished to just 2 1⁄2 acres, as Iselin's Residence Park came to occupy much of the former grounds of Leland's estate.
+He paved surrounding streets, including Castle Place, put in gas lines and planted many trees, and soon the 40-acre original estate was diminished to just 2½ acres, as Iselin's Residence Park came to occupy much of the former grounds of Leland's estate.

 The castle temporarily housed the New Rochelle Collegiate Institute, a boarding school for young boys, from 1889 - 1892, and later to Miss Morse's Academy for young ladies.
 In 1897, the castle was further damaged by a fire that broke out in the chimney and caused extensive damage to the roof, plaster, and second-floor woodwork.
 Uninsured, Miss Morse was forced to leave the castle, and with the promise by Iselin of repairs to the smoke and water damage, it was then purchased by Mother Irene Gill for her Ursuline Seminary.

 Today, the residence survives in a suburban area more densely settled than the original grand country estate, and serves as a symbol of the fashion, taste, and lifestyle that Americans idealized in the latter part of the 19th century.
 It is also the only surviving example of the work of William Thomas Beers.

 The castle, until 2019, housed the administrative offices of the College of New Rochelle and the college's Castle Art Gallery.